What Is a Partition Action and When Is It Necessary?

 Partition actions allow co-owners of real estate to separate their interests in a property.
 This action can be particularly important when co-owners find themselves in disagreement over the property's use, management, or sale.

-Partition actions are designed to provide a resolution by either dividing the property physically (partition in kind) or selling the property and distributing the proceeds among the owners (partition by sale).
+Partition actions are designed to provide a resolution by either allowing one party to buy out the other party's interest or by selling the property and distributing the proceeds among the owners (partition by sale).

 When Is a Partition Action Necessary?